rnx2024/Interactive-Profile-Map-using-R-Programming/README.md

-This is an interactive Mapped Profile Info of Philippine Presidential Candidates and Presidents.
+This is an interactive Mapped Profiles of Philippine Presidential Candidates and Presidents.
 The dataset used is from Abe Caesar Perez of Kaggle.com <https://www.kaggle.com/datasets/abeperez/ph-presidential-elections>

 I have only extracted Presidential Candidates with complete information.
 I have not included 42 candidates from the dataset because of essential missing information such as city, province and others.